zowe/zowe-client-java-sdk/README.md

 The SDK supports .p12 file format that represents a key-store that houses a self-signed certificate.

-In the example above, for certFilePath specify a path with a filename representing the location and file name of the .p12 file.
+In the example above, for certFilePath specify a path with a file name representing the location and file name of the .p12 file.

 For certPassword, specify the paraphrase/password used for the key store.

 The certificate file path value is normally retrieved from the teamconfig configuration file defined as a property.

+Or you can hard the values within the ZosConnection definition.

 See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

 ## Requirements